- Apply to UW

 KCACTF and ACDFA Festivals and USITT Conference have become an important tool in assessing the development and training of our students.
 At the festivals students perform, direct, and design, and have their work evaluated by national professionals.
 Our successes at these festivals are a clear indication of our successes in the classroom and a clear indication of the level of training in our program.

-to meet with a faculty member to discuss these questions if they
+have the option to meet with a faculty member to discuss these questions if they prefer.

-prefer.
-This evaluation process provides a truthful picture of how our
+This evaluation process provides a truthful picture of how our graduating students

-issues are then highlighted and discussed at the following
+faculty members.
+Important issues are then highlighted and discussed at the following

 All of these formal tools (exit interviews, festival participation, outside regional evaluations and end of the year evaluations) have become an important part of student preparation for entering prestigious graduate programs or the job market.
 With every end of the year evaluation, every outside response, every KCACTF and ACDF competition, students develop stronger skills in presenting themselves to the outside professional world.

 In addition to outside assessment, we have several capstone courses that prepare students for graduate level research and academics.
 Theatre History I and II (for all theatre students) and 20th Century Dance (for dance students) prepare students do graduate level research and formal presentations of that research.
 Directing I (for theatre performance majors) brings together all of the acting and technical training into a course where they must apply all of their learning.
 Intermediate Dance Composition courses serve the same purpose as Directing I. Design and Technology Seminar, Auditioning and Careers in Dance, and Auditioning and Professional Issues all serve as a capstone course specific to the area of study that prepares the students to present their portfolios, audition, and apply for graduate schools.